Land & Roads

 - Work for Benton County Apply for a job Volunteer Pay property taxes online View a tax statement Apply for … Marriage license Dog license Passport Building permit Septic permit Restaurant licenses Find Requests for Proposals

 - Vote Elections & Voting Register to vote Updates & Absentee Voting Find an event View county calendar View fairgrounds calendar Make a … Medical/Dental appointment Mental health appointment Medical Bill Payment Locate a county office

 - Find out about … County Budget Current road conditions Adopt-a-Road Program No Spray Program Veteran Services See who's in jail Report a crime Reserve a facility County park picnic facility Benton Oaks RV park Salmonberry campground Fairgrounds facility Ride a Bus

 Booster and Additional Dose

 COVID-19 Vaccine Booster Dose

+For individuals with an immunocompromising condition, or who take medication which compromises their immune system, an additional dose of COVID-19 vaccine is recommended as part of the primary vaccination series.
+This means that, for these people, instead of receiving two doses a month apart when they are first vaccinated against COVID-19, they would receive three doses with a month between each one.
 For those who received the Johnson & Johnson vaccine, a second primary dose is recommended at least 28 days after the first dose.
 This additional dose should be a Pfizer or Moderna vaccine.

 Booster Dose for Immunocompromised Individuals